mraath/marty-mix/content/Frangular/OE-513 PO Questions.md

 - [ ] OE-528: Refresh tab not refreshing after click
 - [ ] OE-532: Individual Config Group rows' actions don't work
 - [ ] OE-530: Individual Asset rows' actions don't work

+### Wording enhancements?

+The testers have picked this up.
+Should we change this?

+- [ ] OE-534: Singular form of an error needed

 ### Business Rules needed